oracle/terraform-provider-oci/website/docs/d/network_load_balancer_network_load_balancers_protocols.html.markdown

 # Data Source: oci_network_load_balancer_network_load_balancers_protocols
 This data source provides the list of Network Load Balancers Protocols in Oracle Cloud Infrastructure Network Load Balancer service.

+This API has been deprecated so it won't return the updated list of supported protocls.
 Lists all supported traffic protocols.

 ## Example Usage